China ICO Ban Sparks Startups’ Exodus to Japan for Token Listings

 We are receiving hundreds of requests from Chinese startups and startups around the world asking us to list their tokens after the Chinese government banned ICOs.

-According to CCN in early September, China issued a ban on all ICOs after deeming them an illegal form of fundraising.
+According to BMI in early September, China issued a ban on all ICOs after deeming them an illegal form of fundraising.
 South Korea followed China’s case in issuing a similar sweeping ban on all ICO-related action in the country.
 On exactly the identical day, Japan’s financial regulator allowed licenses for 11 bitcoin trades to operate in the nation, in which bitcoin is known as legal tender.

 Japan’s regulated climate is far more demanding for bitcoin and cryptocurrency startups, Kawabata claimed.

 If Chinese tokens can meet the criteria that exchanges will set, Japan will be a great place to list tokens.

 Coincheck’s primary executive separately added that the market is inspecting the new flurry of orders while being ‘very careful’ about accepting them.
 “Thorough due diligence is vital to be sure if the ICO is dependable,” he added while showing that the exchange is working on a clear set of criteria and guidelines for record new tokens on its own exchange.

 Data from Cryptocompare reveals Japanese markets overseeing almost 60% of the worldwide bitcoin trading, demonstrating that the emergence and establishment of Japan as a significant bitcoin hub.